mrengy/vanguard-history/README.md

 Documenting the history of the Santa Clara Vanguard through stories.
 Will be launched at [history.scvanguard.org](https://history.scvanguard.org) (not yet live).

-Uses composer for dependency (plugin and WordPress Core) management, per [mrengy: WordPress Starter](https://github.com/mrengy/wordpress-starter).
+Uses [Composer](https://getcomposer.org/) for dependency (plugin) management.

 Uses [Sass](https://sass-lang.com) for pre-processing CSS, making the CSS more manageable and less repetitive.

+# What is the source of truth for which things?

+We will work on code (which plugins to use, theme code, and mu-plugin code) **locally first**, then push it to Github, review it, and eventually deploy it to the live website. **Github is the source of truth for code**.

+**The production website is the source of truth for content** (database and uploaded files).
+We can periodically pull database content down from production to local installs to match what is in production.
+If you make database changes locally that the production site should have, **also make those changes on the production site**.

 # Working locally

 ## Initial local installation

-### Install dependencies:
+### Install dependencies

-This may go without saying, but you will need [Git on your local machine](https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html#install-git) to collaborate with others on the code.
+This may go without saying, but in order to collaborate on the code, you will need Git on your local machine.
+If you plan to use the command line for Git, you can [install it this way](https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html#install-git).
+If you want a simplified interface, you can use the [Github Desktop app](https://desktop.github.com/).

+You will also need [a Github account](https://github.com/join) to contribute code.

 To set up the site, you will need to [install Composer on your local machine](https://getcomposer.org/doc/00-intro.md).